Miradils-Blog/website/content/posts/reinvent/ls/part1/index.md

 ## What is the plan?

-We will rewrite `ls` command and its above mentioned flags step-by-step, in C. We will deep-dive into Linux filesystem, permissions, users/groups etc. Moreover, we will use Test Driven Development and modular programming to ensure we write the most optimal code.
-To be honest, I am thrilled with this project and I hope you are too!
+We will rewrite `ls` command and its above-mentioned flags step-by-step, in C. We will deep-dive into Linux filesystem, permissions, users/groups etc. Moreover, we will use Test Driven Development and modular programming to ensure we write the most optimal code.
+To be honest, I am thrilled with this project, and I hope you are too!